 The company is known for its permanent owner, an American investor and an entrepreneur Warren Buffett.
 It’s headquartered in Omaha, Nebraska, USA.

-The value of its share is $296,900 that puts it at the top of 10 Most High-Priced Shares List in the world.
+The value of its share is $296,900 which puts it at the top of 10 Most High-Priced Shares List in the world.

 - GEICO (care insurance);